malhill/Malcolms-Portfolio/README.md

 * Consolidated syntax to keep style uniform thoughtout the pages.
 * Needed to add space between code to differentiate different background images.
 * consolidated the white background color for the bio card.

+`Update:`
+* Added an 'imagelinks' class to make the images uniform in size.
+* Gave the width of the 'card-row' auto to get rid of irregular height and width ratio.